List of Free Online Graduate Courses, Classes and Lectures

-A Cultural and Material History of the Book is a 600-level class that discusses primitive, printed and electronic reading materials from antiquity to the present.
+- A Cultural and Material History of the Book from Pre-Gutenberg to Post-Google is a 600-level class that discusses primitive, printed and electronic reading materials from antiquity to the present.
 Individual topics include those related to authorship, censorship, distribution and production.
 Selected readings, assignments, handouts and a lecture are provided.

-The 500-level class, Game Theory, is designed for information science students and emphasizes the use of strategic decision-making theories to solve problems.
+- Game Theory is designed for information science students and emphasizes the use of strategic decision-making theories to solve problems.
 The class is especially applicable for those working in analysis, management and policy development.
 Users can download the syllabus and six lectures.

 Utah State University